Ashwinv007/trial_bench/performance_report.md

     *   The page now loads an initial, small batch of members for immediate display, *including an initial loading spinner* to signal that data is being fetched.
     *   It then efficiently fetches the rest of the members in the background using database pagination (`startAfter`) and seamlessly appends them to the list.
     *   This implementation provides a smooth user experience, providing clear loading feedback while minimizing wait times.
+4.  **Progressive Loading for Past Members Data:**
+    *   The same enhanced, two-stage data fetching strategy was applied to the `PastMembersPage`.
+    *   An initial, small batch of past members is loaded with a spinner, followed by an efficient background fetch of the remaining data.
+    *   This significantly improves the responsiveness and user experience of the Past Members page.

 This will make your app much faster and more scalable.